JollyToday/GhostCut-auto_video_translation/README.md

 <img src="https://github.com/JollyToday/GhostCut-auto_video_translation/blob/main/FEAF76B7-CA91-42A0-9C95-905157295980.GIF" width="720">

 ### Latest Product Updates
+* 05.14-#Translation product update: GhostCut has launched an online hard subtitle editing feature, which allows users to adjust the text content of hard subtitle translation on their computer.
+* 04.18-#Translation product update: The mobile version of GhostCut has added the function to translate video sound and text, as well as adjust subtitle translation directly within the mobile app.
+Users can modify the text and style of their translated works without using a computer, and can also compare and adjust the copy of new and old videos.
 * 04.17-#GhostCut Translation Update: Video speech translation segmental speed adjustment is now available, fully guaranteeing alignment between speech, picture, and subtitles.
 More precise alignment and stable pronunciation are achieved；
 * 03.28-#GhostCut Website Update: Video Hard Sub Translation feature launched on the web version, with the ability to simultaneously translate video text and add intelligent background music in one go；
 * 03.23-#GhostCut TTS Update: Update commonly used voices from editing apps such as Jianying (Douyin) and CapCut, such as Northeastern Iron, Guangxi Zhuanghan, English vitality Ariana；